-- The Directors-General of NZSIS and GCSB must take all reasonable steps to ensure that cooperation with foreign partners is in accordance with New Zealand law and all human rights obligations. - Before authorising the sharing of intelligence with a foreign partner, the Minister must be satisfied that the relevant agency will be acting in accordance with New Zealand law and all human rights obligations.
+- The Directors-General of NZSIS and GCSB must take all reasonable steps to ensure that cooperation with foreign partners is in accordance with New Zealand law and all human rights obligations recognised under New Zealand law. - Before authorising the sharing of intelligence with a foreign partner, the Minister must be satisfied that the relevant agency will be acting in accordance with New Zealand law and all human rights obligations recognised under New Zealand law.